 Housing costs in Roseville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Roseville is a decidedly white-collar city, with fully 87.84% of the workforce employed in white-collar jobs, well above the national average.
+Roseville is a decidedly white-collar city, with fully 88.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Roseville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Roseville who work in office and administrative support (14.94%), sales jobs (13.82%), and management occupations (10.57%).
+There are especially a lot of people living in Roseville who work in sales jobs (14.21%), office and administrative support (14.20%), and management occupations (11.21%).

 Also of interest is that Roseville has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Roseville are very well educated compared to the average community in the nation: 36.94% of adults in Roseville have a bachelor's degree or even advanced degree.
+The population of Roseville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.67% of adults in Roseville have a bachelor's degree or even advanced degree.

 The most common language spoken in Roseville is English.
 Other important languages spoken here include Spanish and Tagalog.